SmatchyLaPaglia/HelpfulCGRectExtensions/README.md

  let horizontalRects = layoutHorizontallyAlongCenterY(rects: setOfRects)
  ...
- //centered along arbitrary horizontal position: let arbitrarilyHorizontalRects = layoutHorizontally(rects: setOfRects centerY: 22) ...
+ //centered along arbitrary horizontal position: let arbitrarySet = layoutHorizontally(rects: setOfRects centerY: 22) ...
- //centered along horizontal position expressed as a proportion of the parent's height, in this case close to the left side of the parent: let proportionallyHorizontalRects = layoutHorizontally(rects: setOfRects centerY: 0.75)
+ //centered along horizontal position expressed as a proportion of the parent's height
+ //in this case close to the left side of the parent: let proportionalSet = layoutHorizontally(rects: setOfRects centerY: 0.75)
  ```
  ### ...and they all take margins, too
 Every one of the layout commands has an optional `margin` parameter that lets you specify a padding amount that will be added to the vertical or horizontal end boundaries, whatever the case may be.
 Two examples: